Saim-Akhtar/Gesture-Recognition-Arduino/README.md

 5. Upload the Arduino code to your ESP32.

-6. Monitor the output on the Arduino console to observe the recognized hand gestures.
+6. Monitor the output on the Arduino console to observe the recognized gestures.